UsmanAbbasi1/DjangoMisc/README.md

 * See django_misc/celery.py file for configurations.
 * To run celery worker: celery worker -A django_misc --loglevel=INFO //django_misc is name of app where celery.py exists.

+# Setup JWT Authentication
+* Comments are added in code.
+* Use this link for further guidance: https://getblimp.github.io/django-rest-framework-jwt/